150 Psychologie

 - Institut für Erziehungswissenschaft (1)

-- Institut für Immunologie u.
-Transfusionsmedizin - Abteilung Immunologie (1)
+- Institut für Immunologie (1)

 - Institut für Philosophie (1)